zhy1206/difficulty-aware-resampling-detection/README.md

 > Accepted at PRCV 2026

-This repository presents a data-centric training strategy for improving YOLO-based object detection on the KITTI benchmark.
+This repository presents a data-centric training strategy for improving object detection.
 The method models image difficulty from four annotation-derived factors - object scale, occlusion, truncation, and class imbalance - and uses the resulting score to resample difficult training images.

 The detector architecture remains unchanged, so the method introduces no additional inference-time modules or computational overhead.